-On November 17, 2015, Washington Global secured a loan from United Bank in the amount of \$2,000,000 to fund costs of planned leasehold improvements to the school property.
+On November 17, 2015, Washington Global secured a loan from United Bank (Phase I) in the amount of \$2,000,000 to fund costs of planned leasehold improvements to the school property.
 The loan is structured for the first six months to be a construction loan, with funds advanced as construction is completed.
 Interest is accrued and payable monthly on the funds advanced.
 After six months, the loan balance is repayable in 120 monthly payments based upon a 20 year mortgage amortization.
 The full balance is due and payable in 126 months from the settlement date.

 During the first six months, the interest rate floats monthly, at 4.00% over the prevailing 30 day LIBOR.
-After the first six months, the interest rate will be fixed for the next five years at the then prevailing equivalent of the mid-range five year swap rate for 30 day LIBOR plus 3.50%.
+After the first six months, the interest rate was fixed for the next five years at the then prevailing equivalent of the mid-range five year swap rate for 30 day LIBOR plus 3.50%.
 After sixty-six months, the interest rate will be subject to a final adjustment to the then prevailing equivalent of the mid-range swap rate plus 3.50% and fixed until loan maturity.
-The loan agreement contains certain restrictive financial and non financial covenants.
-In the opinion of management, Washington Global has complied with the required covenants for 2016.
+As of June 30, 2017 and 2016, interest accrued at a rate of 4.71% and 4.44% per annum, respectively.